zorncbllr/php-mono/README.md

         ]);
     }

 View:

     <h1> <?= $data["name"] ?> </h1>

-#### explanation:

 If you pass in a value as the second argument in the view() function, the value can be accessed inside the $data varible just by specifying the key assigned.

 ## Models in Mono

 Model classes are blueprints of a database table.

 Model classes can have columns specified in your database table.

 The name of the model class represents the name of the table inside your database.

 For example:

     User.php refers to the user table inside your database.

 Model classes also provides built in static functions that you can use to read, create, update, and delete data inside your database.

 ## Model Class Methods

 Model class methods includes:

 - create()
 - delete()
 - update()
 - find()
 - findById()
 - query()
 - createTable()
 - initModels()

 ## CreateTable Method in Mono

 The createTable() method is used to initialize and configure your database table.

 You can specify the name, type, and other configurations of your columns by using this method.

 Note that createTable() method will only create a new table if it is not yet created.

-#### example implementation:
+example implementation:

     <?php